top of page

 The client moves in!

-The architect issues a certificate of practical completion to the builder and the Building Surveyor issues an occupancy permit.
-A small amount of money still is yet to be paid by the client to the builder as the defects liability period begins.
-Over the following 3 months bugs are ironed out in the build and defects in workmanship and performance are attended to.
-Finally the client’s contract with both the Builder and the Architect concludes when the Building Surveyor issues a final certificate.
+The architect hands over a certificate of practical completion to the builder, and the Building Surveyor gives the go-ahead for occupancy.
+Just a little more money is needed from the client to the builder before the defects liability period kicks in.
+In the next three months, the builder works hard to fix any bugs and make sure the workmanship and performance meet the standards.
+Once everything is perfect, the client’s contract with both the Builder and the Architect wraps up when the Building Surveyor issues the final certificate.

 A quick note about fees…

-Many people are surprised to realise that even relatively small architectural projects can often involve hundreds of hours of work.
-This is especially true when we appreciate that full interior design services and selections are being offered, not to mention the coordination of consultants and the many other players involved in the process.
+It’s often a surprise to learn that even small architectural projects can take hundreds of hours to complete.
+This is especially true when you consider that full interior design services, including selections and coordinating consultants, are part of the process.

-Architectural fees will vary depending on the brief and complexity of the project.
-Extensions, new builds, commercial and multi-residential projects will also all have differing fee structures.
-Typically for a project with a construction budget under $500k you should expect to pay between 6-9% (not including tendering or contract administration).
-For example a $500k project might attract a fee of roughly 8% for the first 3 stages (above) which equates to around $40k.
+Architectural fees depend on the project’s scope and complexity.
+For example, extensions, new builds, commercial, and multi-residential projects have different fee structures.
+Generally, for a construction budget under $500k, you can expect to pay between 6-9% (excluding tendering and contract administration).
+For instance, a $500k project might have a fee of about 8% for the first three stages (above), which would be around $40k.

 bottom of page